amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

 The cron the command-line utility itself is great.
 But there are several reasons why it doesn't fit with our CI system.

-First, we're not in need of running unix processes or scripts at trigger time.
+First, we are not in need of running unix processes or scripts at trigger time.
 We want to run a user's tests.
 This involves sending a message to Kafka that kicks off the job elsewhere.
 Yes, we could probably write some Python script that publishes to Kafka, but that's more maintenance than we really need.

 Second, our system requires a Kafka consumer to read new scheduler events, whenever a user clicks to schedule a new set of tests.
 This consumer needs to read those events, create/modify the schedule, and write to a Cassandra database.
-We have a Scala service that already does this for us, so no sense in rewriting it into more Python scripts just to fit on a VM with cron.
+We have a Scala service that already does this for us, so no sense in rewriting it into more Python scripts.

 Lastly, we need to run thousands to tens of thousands of schedules.
 I'm not entirely sure a single cron process can handle that many.
 We'd need to maintain either one super beefy VM or somehow configure and distribute work across several VMs running cron with more scripts.
 Not something we're exactly excited about maintaining either.